wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 5. Add the data sources used in **source** and **target** WSO2 Identity Server deployments involved in the migration to `deployment.toml` file located `<SYNC-TOOL-HOME>/repository/conf/deployment.toml`.

-    ??? tip "A sample configuration written for the MySQL DB type will look this"
+    ??? tip "Sample configuration written for the MySQL DB type"

         ```
         [[datasource]]